BELL PEPPER SEEDS

 RED KNIGHT Bell Pepper 66 days

-4.5 inch, deep red fruits are early, with a delicious sweet, fruity flavor.
-The 2 foot tall plants are disease resistant and widely adapted.
+Deep Red 4.5 in. fruits are early, with a delicious sweet, fruity flavor.
+The 2 ft. tall plants are disease resistant and widely adapted.

 How to Plant Bell Pepper Seeds

-Start indoors in cell packs or flats, 8 weeks before the last anticipated frost.
+Plant Bell Peppers: Start bell pepper seeds indoors in cell packs or flats, 8 weeks before the last anticipated frost.
 At 70-90°F., germination is in 8-25 days.
-When the soil has warmed to at least 60°F., transplant into the garden 18-24 inches apart.

 Keep pepper seedlings in a bright light and in temperatures of at least 70°F. until ready to transplant.
 When garden soil has warmed to at least 60°F., transplant into the garden 18-24 in. apart.

 Harvest Bell Peppers: Use a small sharp knife or scissors to cut peppers instead of pulling them off, which can cause damage to the plant.